official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Members, for a decision to take action with the authority of the Security Council.
 99 Letter Rycroft to McDonald, 7 March 2003, ‘Iraq: Prime Minister’s Conversation with Bush, 7 March’.

-30

-The Report of the Iraq Inquiry217.
-The initiative was pursued through intensive diplomatic activity to lobby for support between London and the capitals of Security Council Member States.
+217. The initiative was pursued through intensive diplomatic activity to lobby for support between London and the capitals of Security Council Member States.

 218. Mr Blair told the Inquiry: